2018–19 Old Dominion Monarchs women's basketball team

-The 2018–19 Old Dominion Monarchs women’s basketball team will represent Old Dominion University during the 2018–19 NCAA Division I women's basketball season.
-The Monarchs, led by second-year head coach Nikki McCray-Penson, play their home games at Ted Constant Convocation Center and were members of Conference USA.
+The 2018–19 Old Dominion Monarchs women’s basketball team represented Old Dominion University during the 2018–19 NCAA Division I women's basketball season.
+The Monarchs, led by second-year head coach Nikki McCray-Penson, played their home games at Ted Constant Convocation Center and were members of Conference USA.

 They finished the season 21–11, 10–6 in C-USA play to finish in a tie for fifth place.
 They advanced to the quarterfinals of the C-USA women's tournament where they lost to WKU.
 They received an at-large to the Women's National Invitation Tournament where they lost to Villanova in the first round.